 Just remember to buy the ticket from any Tabaccheria and validate it on the bus.

-Things to know traveling to Italy first time – Paying by card or cash?
+The first trip to Italy – Paying by card or cash?

 I always prefer having some cash on hand – exchange some at home, then withdraw some more at a bank’s ATM in Italy – and pay for everything else with a debit card.